Table of contents

 “While GDPR is EU-focused, we expect this global change to result in stricter data policies in the U.S.,” McGowan said.
 “With breaches like Equifax occurring more frequently, small businesses should focus on improving security protocols this year to protect consumer data, like email addresses, passwords and other personally identifiable data.
 While the terms of how the U.S. will respond to GDPR are not yet clear, business owners should ensure this policy is on their radar and take steps now to keep ahead of these regulations.” – E.J.
 McGowan, vice president and managing director of Campaigner

 Granted there have been numerous failed attempts at health care efforts in Congress but changes to the Affordable Care Act (ACA) are still viable.
 In the newly proposed tax policy change, there is a provision included which reduces the ACA’s individual mandate penalty to $0, thereby effectively repealing the provision through tax policy instead of congressional action.
-However, Paychex reports that provisions will not change and that employers and other self-insured individuals need to prepare to comply with the existing requirements.

 “While it’s true that the individual mandate is gone, the mandate that requires business owners to provide their full-time employees with insurance has not gone away.
 Businesses that have not offered their employees sufficient coverage face penalties.” – Nate Masterson, marketing manager for Maple Holistics

 Continue to read up on regulatory developments so you can maintain a competitive edge and your business doesn’t suffer any negative fallout.
+Especially with a new administration, regulatory changes are common and small businesses are often one of the first to be directly affected.